crisluengo/doxpp/doc/json_output.md

 ## groups
 A list of defined groups.
 Each `groups[i]` is a dictionary as follows:
 {
-   id: '',           // unique identifier
+   "id": "",           // unique identifier
-   name: '',         // file name, with path from project root
+   "name": "",         // file name, with path from project root "brief": "",
-   brief: '',
-   doc: '',
+   "doc": "",
-   parent: '',       // id of the parent group, if any
-   subgroups: []     // list of ids of child groups
+   "parent": "",       // id of the parent group, if any "subgroups": []     // list of ids of child groups }
-}

 Groups can be nested.